nbsdx/binja-ui-tweaks/README.md

 1. Will only work for one view.
 Whichever view that is is probably random if you have more than one open.
 I sugest not using more than one view with this tweak currently
   * You might be able to enable the tweak, then open another view, but you probaly won't be able to enable the tweak for the new tab.

+## Function Graph Preview

+Location: `Tools -> Add Graph Preview`

+* Gives you a high-level overview of your function - similar to IDA's

+### Bugs

+1. No known bugs